merc-cyy/ConsistentLeetcode/Linked List/Reverse_Linked_List/README.md

 EDGE: 1->#
 call function on each node and last call ends with newhead as 1(only recursive function) pop from the stack and now head is 5; since head.next is none, that call to head.next.next doesn't run and you just return the newhead which is just 1

+COMPLEXITY: Time: O(n), Space: O(n) the depth of the recursive stack